alixdotsh/Lime/README.md

 https://discord.com/oauth2/authorize?client_id=784536198211305483&scope=bot&permissions=8

 # Usability
-You are allowed to use any of the code from my bot IF I am credited and you use the same LICENSE as I do, thats really it
+You are allowed to use any of the code from my bot IF I am credited and you use the same LICENSE as I do